Livingston County Historical Society & Museum's Short Videos

 Pre-Production

-At the very beginning of our first sprint, we decided to create an outline script and storyboard as a reference for each video's specific script and storyboard.
-My teammate Megan created the outline script and was an integral part of communicating with both the museum and rock salt mining company as separate shareholders.
+At the very beginning of the project, we created an outline script and storyboard to reference as we created our videos.
+My teammate Megan created the outline script and was an integral part of stakeholder communication.

 Additionally, our team worked together to research American Rock Salt to better understand all of the jobs within the salt mining process.
 We created a list of the eight main jobs we saw with brief descriptions of what they did as a reference.

 Despite our focus on preparing materials and planning in advance before we started making specific videos, we eventually ran into a problem.
-Creating a lot of the videos we wanted to create would not be possible given the footage we had been provided, as it was either hard to see the job in progress or a miner was hard to hear.
-The museum had also informed us that getting new footage would likely not be possible before the end of our project, meaning we had to pivot and base our storyboards and scripts on the footage available to us.
-As an example, below is the script for our LHD video, where the voiceover talking about the process was done by one of our team members rather than one of the miners.
+The footage we were provided didn't follow the scripts we had created and the museum had informed us getting new footage wouldn't be possible, meaning we had to pivot and base our storyboards and scripts on the footage available to us.

 Editing, Graphics, Captions, & More